bewt85/mcp-deno-sandbox/README.md

 ## Contributing

-I don't that a lot of spare time so I will not be able to engage with most feature requests / contributions.
+I don't have a lot of spare time so I will not be able to engage with most feature requests / contributions.
 It is probably better to fork the repository if you would like to add something.
 Apologies.

 ## Releases